A chest x-ray is an x-ray of the chest, lungs, heart, large arteries, ribs, and diaphragm.

 In the bones:

 There is low radiation exposure.
 X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
-Most experts feel that the risk is very low compared with the benefits.
+Most experts feel that the benefits outweigh the risks.
 Pregnant women and children are more sensitive to the risks of x-rays.

 Chest radiography; Serial chest x-ray; X-ray - chest